 What can the VPS offer me?

-• We can help with the local advertising of the group, e.g. printing of posters or letters.
+• We can help with the local advertising of the group, e.g. publicity on our website and social media channels, and printing of posters or letters

-• We can put you in contact with women who are in existing groups.
+• We can put you in contact with people who are in existing groups

 • We can even attend your first meeting and talk on some aspect of vulval pain!